 I think it’s also important to recognize that travel bans go way beyond tourism.
 You have all kinds of important things that have been lost due to these bans — you have people in long distance relationships, babies have been born, people have died, etc.

-It’s fantastic to see these travel bans finally ending.
+It’s fantastic to see that these travel bans have finally ended.
 This is oh-so-overdue.

-What do you make of the US eliminating its current travel bans?
+What do you make of the US eliminating its travel bans?